mpclarkson/hilenium-api-docs/resources/users.rst

 Delete a User
 _____________

 You cannot currently delete users in Hilenium.
-Instead you should set their 'active' status to 'false'.
+Instead set their 'active' status to 'false'.